-During the Hay Festival and again over the summer, at our base in Hay-on-Wye, we ran workshops where we shared stories about this grass roots publishing movement (which grew out of the Argentine economic crisis of 2001, but has now spread to countries as far apart as Mexico and Mozambique).
-Richly diverse, cardboard publishers have in common the use – and love – of cardboard, a commitment to making literature accessible, and an interest in both the artistic and literary potential of making books in this artisanal way.
-Participants at the workshops were able to paint a cardboard cover and learn to hand-stitch pages into their cover.
+Our #HayCartoneras project focuses on Latin American editoriales cartoneras (cardboard publishers) – a publishing movement which grew out of the Argentine economic crisis of 2001 but has now spread to countries as far apart as Mexico and Mozambique, but with a strong focus on the Spanish and Portuguese speaking world.
+Richly diverse, the cardboard publishers have in common the use (and love) of cardboard, a commitment to making literature accessible, and an interest in both the artistic and literary potential of artisanal book-making.

-Hay Cartoneras is a collaboration with Dr Lucy Bell (Hispanic Studies lecturer) and Dr Patrick O’Hare (Social Anthropologist) from the University of Surrey.
-They are working on a Arts and Humanities Research Council (AHRC) funded research project ‘Precarious Publishing in Latin America: Relations, Meaning, and Community in Movement’.
+Dr Lucy Bell and Dr Patrick O’Hare, (Hispanic Studies lecturer and Social Anthropologist at the University of Surrey), led workshops and presentations about the cardboard publishing movement at The Story of Books during the Hay Festival in 2018.
+At the time, Lucy and Patrick were working collaborative research on a Arts and Humanities Research Council (AHRC) funded research project, ‘Precarious Publishing in Latin America: Relations, Meaning, and Community in Movement’.